Millennials, the word is out that you love Denver. It makes sense. Like you, the city is youthful, eco-conscious, and has its pulse on technology.

-According to a survey by Abodo, an apartment search website, millennials ranked Denver as No. 8 on their list of “perfect cities.”
+According to a survey by Abodo, an apartment search website, millennials ranked Denver as number eight on their list of “perfect cities.”
 Denver ranked higher than San Diego and Boston on the Top 10 list but lagged behind big metropolises like New York City, San Francisco, and Chicago.
-(Two Washington cities, Seattle and Portland, also landed on the Top 10 list).
+(Los Angeles, Austin, Seattle, and Portland, also landed on the Top 10 list).

 Whether you’re looking to relocate to Denver or just want to come for a vacation, we’ve taken the top qualities millennials say they want in a city, according to the survey, and are sharing what Denver has to offer.